hugoferreira/asso-pipes-and-stuff-v19/readme.md

 ### In Praise of Idleness ([Book](https://www.amazon.com/Praise-Idleness-Routledge-Classics-46/dp/0415325064))

 * By **eager** we mean that the publisher performs *work* independently from (a) existing subscribers or (b) having them willing to process messages;

 * By **lazy** we mean that the publisher only does the necessary amount of work to meet the subscriber *needs*.

+These are sometimes also called *hot* and *cold* Observables, as described [here](http://reactivex.io/documentation/operators/backpressure.html):

+* A **Cold Observable** emits a particular sequence of items, but can begin emitting this sequence when its observer finds it to be convenient, and at whatever rate the observer desires, without disrupting the integrity of the sequence.

+* A **Hot Observable** begins generating items to emit immediately when it is created.
+Such an Observable emits items at its own pace, and it is up to its observers to keep up.

+Most existing frameworks avoid the problem of supporting both simultaneously, and stick to a single philosophy (which is a shame).
+Understanding these notions is key to understanding [backpressure](http://reactivex.io/documentation/operators/backpressure.html) mechanisms.

 ### A simple solution to cope with laziness